 Public transport

-Buses: If air conditioned and privately run, you should be find.
+Buses: If air conditioned and privately run, you should be fine.
 Buses within the city are often best avoided, although special mention must be made of Mumbai’s BEST buses which are thoroughly hosed down each day.

 Trains and metros: Long distance trains are quite clean to begin with, though passengers may not keep it that way.
 Toilets here can be a huge issue, the jerking motion of the train tends to interfere with people’s aim.
 Local trains and metros are usually good in this respect.